junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Sam comes back several more hours later.
 Probably right after library closes.

 Dean hears his footsteps creeping down the front stairs.
-He hums a soft tune, grinning to himself while flipping through a book in front of him.
+Dean hums a soft tune, grinning to himself while flipping through a book in front of him.

 Sam walks into the room, eyeing him.
-"You're in a good mood, any good news?"
+"You're in a good mood.
+Any good news?"

 Dean looks up from the book, eyes sparkling with joy, smile wide, "I'm in love."